Chhokmah0/submodKC/README.md

 - `-g`, `--gen-weight`: Weight distribution. \[`normal`, `uniform`, `unit`\]
 - `-s`, `--seed`: The seed for weight generation.
 - `-t`, `--time`: Time limit in seconds.

+# Citation
+If you use our codes, please cite our paper
+"Efficient Branch-and-Bound for Submodular Function Maximization under Knapsack Constraint."